 Arrival

 The first day was jet lag day.
 We arrived at Heathrow at 7:20 am, but with the time difference our bodies thought it was 2:20 am.
-Everyone has there own way to attack jet lag, our method was to take advantage of showers offered to us at the airport, and carry on with the day.
-We booked tickets on the Heathrow Express, good investment, the train took us non-stop from the airport to Paddington Station, then we transferred onto the Underground to King’s Cross station.
+Everyone has their own way to attack jet lag, our method was to take advantage of showers offered to us at the airport via our first class tickets, and carry on with the day.
+We booked tickets on the Heathrow Express.
+The train took us non-stop from the airport to Paddington Station, from there we transferred onto the Underground and rode the train to King’s Cross station.
 My advice is if you can use the London Underground, do it, it’s very efficient and fairly easy to use.
 And as always, ‘Mind the Gap’.

 We stayed the first 3 nights at the Great Northern Hotel.
 It’s a very nice hotel, but we chose it for the location.
-For our first day while dealing with jag lag, we decided to visit the British Museum, which is less than a 15 minute walk.
-The next day we were planning to take the Eurostar to Paris, which departs St. Pancras, right across the street.
+Our plans for the first day were to visit the British Museum, a 15 minute walk from the hotel.
+The next morning had us taking the Eurostar to Paris, which departs St. Pancras, right across the street, it couldn’t be a better situation.

 The King’s Cross area will be familiar to Harry Potter fans.
-In King’s Cross station, which connects you to the London underground system, you will find an attraction where you can get a picture wearing your house scarf, pushing a handcart already halfway through the wall at Platform 9 3/4.
+In King’s Cross station, which connects you to the London underground system, there is an attraction where you can get a picture wearing your house scarf, pushing a handcart already halfway through the wall at Platform 9 3/4.

 The British Museum is filled with treasures, it’s an amazing place.
 The Egyptian section is a must, but there are also exhibitions on early Greece, Rome, Roman Britain, Chinese Jade, Medieval Europe, the Enlightenment, and much more.
 There was a room I enjoyed, which showed the development and progression of time pieces, filled with ancient devices, clocks, and watches throughout the years.
 Grab a museum map and find what interests you.